ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - Tinting depends on use:
   - Score: white
   - Combo: cyan
-  - Input overlay: use `InputOverlayText` value from [skin.ini](/wiki/Skinning/skin.ini) or black, if not defined
+  - Input overlay: use `InputOverlayText` value from [skin.ini](/wiki/Skinning/skin.ini) or black, if not defined.
 - Origin varies on use:
   - Score: Top Left
   - Combo: Top Right